privacyguides/privacyguides.org/docs/os/linux-overview.en.md

 We **highly recommend** that you install the microcode updates, as your CPU is already running the proprietary microcode from the factory.
 Fedora and openSUSE both have the microcode updates applied by default.

+### Updates

+Most Linux distributions will automatically install updates or remind you to do so.
+It is important to keep your OS up to date so that your software is patched when a vulnerability is found.

+Some distributions (particularly those aimed at advanced users) are more barebones and expect you to do things yourself (e.g. Arch or Debian).
+These will require running the "package manager" (`apt`, `pacman`, `dnf`, etc.) manually in order to receive important security updates.

+Additionally, some distributions will not download firmware updates automatically.
+For that you will need to install [`fwupd`](https://wiki.archlinux.org/title/Fwupd).

 ## Privacy Tweaks

 ### MAC Address Randomization